Scouting assignments determine how your scouting team is utilised to provide you information on different players and teams.

 You can send a scout on a player assignment or a team assignment by clicking the Create New Assignment button.

-- First Team Player, Backup Player and Hot Prospect - These templates can be used to search for particular types of player.
-The template that you choose determines the minimum current ability and minimum potential ability specified in the default conditions.
+- First Team Player, Backup Player and Hot Prospect - These templates can be used to search for players who could have sufficient quality to be of use to your senior squad, either now (in the case of the first team player and backup player templates) or after further development (in the case of the hot prospect template).
+As such, the template that you choose determines the minimum current ability and minimum potential ability specified in the default conditions.
 You can refine the template if you wish by specifying a position and role.
-The position and role that you choose, if any, are also specified in the default conditions, while the role you choose, if any, determines the desirable attributes that are specified in the default conditions.
+The position and role that you choose, if any, are also specified in the default conditions, while the role that you choose, if any, determines the desirable attributes that are specified in the default conditions.

-- Replacement For - This template can be used to search for players who could potentially become at least as good as a particular player in your squad could potentially become.
-You must specify a position and a player in your squad who can play in that position.
-The player who you choose determines the desirable attributes and the minimum potential ability that are specified in the default conditions.
-The desirable attributes specified are based on the player's best attributes and the mininum potential ability specified is equal to the player's potential ability.
+- Replacement For - This template can be used to search for players who could potentially become at least as good as a particular player in your squad could potentially become, and therefore could potentially replace that player.
+You must specify a position and then a player in your squad who can play in that position.
+Your choice of player determines the desirable attributes and the minimum potential ability that are specified in the default conditions.
+The desirable attributes specified are based on the player's best attributes and the minimum potential ability specified is equal to the player's potential ability.

-- Report From a Competition, Nation or Region - These templates can be used to build up scouting knowledge and search for players in a geographical area or a competition.
+- Report From a Competition, Nation or Region - These templates can be used to search for players in a geographical area or a competition, and to build up scouting knowledge levels for the nations scouted.
 You must choose the competition, nation or region and this determines the scope that is specifed in the default conditions.

 After choosing a player assignment template to specify appropriate default conditions you can then modify the conditions of the assignment as you desire.
 The conditions include: